Skip to main content

 An exciting new chapter for the SCO began in September 2019 with the arrival of dynamic young conductor Maxim Emelyanychev as the Orchestra’s Principal Conductor.
 His tenure has recently been extended until 2028.

 The SCO and Emelyanychev released their first album together (Linn Records) in November 2019 to widespread critical acclaim.
 The repertoire - Schubert’s Symphony No 9 in C major ‘The Great’ – is the first symphony Emelyanychev performed with the Orchestra in March 2018.
-Their second recording together, of Mendelssohn symphonies, was released in 2023 and is now available to purchase from our shop.
+Their second recording together, of Mendelssohn symphonies, was released in 2023.

 The SCO also has long-standing associations with many eminent guest conductors and directors including Andrew Manze, Pekka Kuusisto, François Leleux, Nicola Benedetti, Isabelle van Keulen, Anthony Marwood, Richard Egarr, Mark Wigglesworth and John Storgårds.